-The Forum will open with a Civic Reception to welcome you to Aberdeen, hosted by Aberdeen City Council and held in the Town House.
-The current Town House dates from the 1870s and incorporates elements of the previous Town House and Tolbooth.
+The UArctic Rectors' Forum allows the highest level of leadership from our higher education member institutions to meet annually to exchange ideas and discuss strategic cooperation.
+It opened with a Civic Reception to welcome delegates to Aberdeen (hosted by Aberdeen City Council) and was held in the Town House which dates from the 1870s and incorporates elements of a previous Town House and Tolbooth.
 The tall, dominating tower is a major landmark in the city and the arcading is a particularly impressive streetscape feature.
 The splendid internal decoration, especially in the official municipal rooms, demonstrates the wealth of 19th century Aberdeen.

-Following the UArctic Rectors' Forum, the University of Aberdeen is organising an Associated International Conference from 27 to 29 August, 2017 on the theme: Conversations from the North: Scholars of many disciplines and inhabitants of many places in dialogue with one another, with animals and plants, and with the land.
+After the Rectors' Forum, the University of Aberdeen organised an Associated International Conference from 27 to 29 August, 2017 on the theme: Conversations from the North: Scholars of many disciplines and inhabitants of many places in dialogue with one another, with animals and plants, and with the land.

 Wednesday 23 August